Position: Professor of Radio Astronomy, Curtin University and Director, Murchison Widefield Array.

 The universe as a laboratory

 Do you want to explore the universe using amazing instruments?
-Then become a radio astronomer, like Dr Melanie Johnston-Hollitt at Victoria University of Wellington.
+Then become a radio astronomer, like Dr Melanie Johnston-Hollitt.
 Melanie studies the physics of galaxy clusters, using radio, optical and X-ray telescopes.
 With the universe as a laboratory, she gets to use some very expensive and advanced instruments, including Australia’s largest radio telescope and an observatory in orbit above the Earth.

 An early fascination in astronomy